 The dress of the men, in that bright isle "where every prospect pleases, and only man is vile," differs considerably from that of the native of India.
-This however does not apply to the women, who might very easily be mistaken for Hindoos by any one who was not cognisant of certain small details.
+This however does not apply to the women, who might very easily be mistaken for Hindoos by anyone who was not cognisant of certain small details.
 The men dress in a comboy, which is formed of a long piece of cloth, sewn together at the two ends.
 This resembles a skirt, but having no gathers in it, the top is equal in size to the width of the bottom.
 Any difficulty, however, which might be imagined to exist, is overcome by the wearer pleating up the garment in front, and then making one large lap of the whole from right to left.
 He then either rolls the comboy over at the top, by which means it is easily supported, or puts on a belt.
-A jacket of European cut, with a military shaped collar, is worn over a singlet; this, together with a comb upon his head and sandals on his feet, completes his attire.
+A jacket of European cut, with a military shaped collar, is worn over a singlet; this together with a comb upon his head and sandals on his feet complete his attire.

-Ceylon is the Emerald Isle of the East, and as rain is far more frequent there than in India, the island presents a never-ending panorama of tropical verdure of every shade, from the pale green lettuce-plant to the begonia, the leaves of one variety of which are nearly black.
+Ceylon is the Emerald Isle of the East, and as rain is far more frequent there than in India, the island presents a never-ending panorama of tropical verdure of every shade, from the pale green lettuceplant to the begonia, which is nearly black.
 Viewed in conjunction with the deep blue sky and dark red kabook roads, a most charming picture is formed, in nature's richest colours.